Skip to content

 Kira · Naalya · Namugongo · Wakiso

-The largest gap.
-Young professionals earning $400 – $1,000 per month with no quality housing options.
-UGX 80–150M unit pricing is the affordability sweet spot.
+The biggest gap.
+Young professionals earning $400–$1,000/month.
+UGX 80–150M sweet spot.

 Purpose-Built Student Accommodation